DZakh-forks/sentio-benchmark/case_2_lbtc_full/envio/README.md

 ## Performance Advantages

 Envio's HyperSync technology offers significant advantages for this complex use case:

 - Optimized RPC call handling with minimized latency
 - Efficient data retrieval with field selection to reduce bandwidth
 - Flexible join modes to control how related data is connected
 - Transaction streaming with automatic retry and error handling

-## Performance Results

-In the benchmark test, this Envio implementation indexed LBTC transfers with RPC calls in **15 seconds**, showing excellent performance for complex data processing with external contract calls.

 ## Additional Commands